Xilinx/mlir-aie/AIEVecDialect.md

 register, and then updating the lanes of the result vector using it.
 `$result = upd($source[$indices], $offset, $index)`

-Traits: AttrSizedOperandSegments
+Traits: AlwaysSpeculatableImplTrait, AttrSizedOperandSegments

-Interfaces: NoSideEffect (MemoryEffectOpInterface)
+Interfaces: ConditionallySpeculatable, NoMemoryEffect (MemoryEffectOpInterface)

 Effects: MemoryEffects::Effect{}